bickybee/csc2233-project/README.md

 # csc2233-project

-See the DOCS folder for more instructions!
+See the DOC folder for more instructions!
 Here are some general environment instructions.

 Using pipenv as a dependency & virtual environment manager.